 When you design your office for your business, it is important to keep in mind how much time you will be spending there.
 Start your design by thinking about the furniture you should include.
 Keep in mind where you will sit on most occasions and how you want to feel throughout the day.
 It would not assist your productivity if you had to constantly move around because you have uncomfortable furniture in your office.
 You can also include small details into your deigns which help you remember your overall vision as a photographer.
 These details can include pieces from past weddings or even a few small details from your own wedding or special event.
 Developing a space to feel your most comfortable can assist you in staying on track and placing your attention on what your business needs.

-Fine Art Photographer, Aly Carroll, created an office design which can help her feel comfortable and relaxed as she is working on her business.
+Fine Art Photographer, Aly Carroll, created an office design that can help her feel comfortable and relaxed as she is working on her business.
 Incorporating furniture to suit your needs and some of your favorite details can help you showcase your tastes as a photographer, providing you with motivation to do some of your best work.

 5. Gretchen Wakeman